DallanQ/cartographers/QA.md

 [can-you-use-both-terraintypes-on-a-combined-card](https://boardgamegeek.com/thread/2940522/can-you-use-both-terraintypes-on-a-combined-card)

-> Can you use both terrain types on a combined card in Cartographers?
+> Can you use both terrain types on a combined card?
 Or would allowing this as a house rule disrupt the game balance?

 According to the official rules, you cannot use both terrain types on a combined card; you must choose one type when placing the shape on your map.
 While it is possible to house-rule this to allow both types, doing so could disrupt game balance, especially with objectives that score based on distinct areas of a single terrain type.